Can I Do SQL-Style Joins in Elasticsearch?

 Enterprises are continually dealing with complex data structures where aggregations, joins, and filtering capabilities are required to analyze the data.
 With the explosion of unstructured data, there are a growing number of use cases requiring the joining of data from different sources for data analytics purposes.

-While joins are primarily an SQL concept, they are equally important in the NoSQL world as well.
+While joins are primarily a SQL concept, they are equally important in the NoSQL world as well.
 SQL-style joins are not supported in Elasticsearch as first-class citizens.
 This article will discuss how to define relationships in Elasticsearch using various techniques such as denormalizing, application-side joins, nested documents, and parent-child relationships.
 It will also explore the use cases and challenges associated with each approach.

 How to Deal with Relationships in Elasticsearch